Trusts for Minors

 Trust can provide financial support for minors, and they provide more flexibility than other means of financial support, such as under the Uniform Transfers to Minors Act (UTMA), or the older, more restrictive Uniform Gifts to Minors Act (UGMA).
 Trusts can have more than one trustee and the trustees can easily be changed.
 Under custodial accounts, such as UTMA or UGMA, only one person may be custodian and there are specific requirements for naming a successor custodian.
 There are several specialized types of trusts that can provide support for children or other minors or as a means of transferring an inheritance to them.
 Gifts to these trusts can usually qualify for the gift tax annual exclusion, or up to $14,000 can be given to each beneficiary annually, free of gift tax and free of the generation-skipping transfer tax.

 Trusts For Children And Family Pot Trusts

 A child's trust is one which holds specified property for one child.
 A separate trust can be set up for each individual child.
-However, all of the property can also be put in the family pot trust, which provides for more than one child.
+However, all the property can also be put in the family pot trust, which provides for more than one child.
 Both trusts are legal in all states.

 The trust document sets out the trustee's responsibilities and the beneficiaries' rights, and it can be established by either will or living trust.